vmilovanovicc/ekslab/README.md

 - **No static credentials**: GitHub Actions authenticates via OIDC.
 The plan and destroy jobs also check `github.actor == github.repository_owner`, and apply only runs after a successful plan, so only the repository owner can drive the pipeline.
 - **Restricted API endpoint**: EKS public API locked to specific CIDRs via `allowed_cidrs`. `0.0.0.0/0` and private ranges (10.x, 172.16-31.x, 192.168.x) are rejected by input validation.
-- **IMDSv2 enforced**: launch template requires token-based IMDS (hop limit 1), preventing SSRF-based credential theft from pods.
+- **IMDSv2 enforced**: the node launch template requires token-based instance metadata access and sets the response hop limit to 1.
+This limits ordinary pod access to instance metadata and reduces the risk of node-role credentials being obtained through SSRF or a compromised workload.
 - **IRSA for vpc-cni**: node role does not carry CNI permissions; the aws-node service account assumes a scoped IRSA role instead.
 - **Least-privilege node role**: nodes get `AmazonEKSWorkerNodePolicy` and `AmazonEC2ContainerRegistryPullOnly` (pull-only, not read-only).
 - **Encrypted node storage**: EBS volumes are gp3, encrypted with the aws/ebs managed key, deleted on termination.
-- **Secrets envelope encryption**: Kubernetes `Secret` objects are envelope-encrypted with a dedicated customer-managed KMS key (`encryption_config`), rotated automatically, not just AWS's default etcd storage encryption.
+- **Customer-managed encryption for Secrets**: EKS 1.28 and later already enable envelope encryption for Kubernetes API data by default.
+This lab additionally configures a dedicated customer-managed KMS key for Kubernetes `Secret` objects through `encryption_config`, providing explicit control over the key policy, rotation, audit trail, and lifecycle.
 - **Cluster logging**: api, audit, authenticator, controllerManager, and scheduler logs shipped to CloudWatch with 7-day retention (configurable via `log_retention_days`).
-- **Custom security groups**: explicit rules for control-plane-to-node and node-to-node traffic; no catch-all ingress on the cluster or node security groups (only unrestricted egress from nodes for image pulls and AWS API access).
+- **Restricted external ingress**: additional security groups define the required control-plane-to-node and node-to-node communication without allowing unrestricted ingress from the internet.
+Amazon EKS also creates and manages its default cluster security group for communication between cluster resources.
+Node egress remains unrestricted to support image pulls, AWS API access, and tools installed during experiments.
 ---

 ## Known Limitations